destroyedlolo/Majordome/Documentations/SamplesCode/ReadMe.md

-This directory contains several simples code to demonstrate Majordome's features
+This directory contains several simples codes to demonstrate Majordome's features.